 Bluffton, SC — Almost a Homecoming

-Nancy was a perfect guide to Bluffton — she knew a lot of stories about the locals, and we had a blast driving around the old houses.
-We had a delicious lunch at The Cottage, which even at 2pm was busy.
-Afterwards, we visited a few of the shops; it’s a very artsy town, packed with knick-knack stores and local painters.
-We went down to the Oyster Factory and checked out the Church of the Cross, an impressive wooden structure which dates from 1857.
+Nancy was a perfect guide to Bluffton.
+She knew a lot of stories about the locals, and it was fun to see these beautiful old houses, and hear about the crazy things which happened inside them.
+We paused for a delicious lunch at a restaurant called The Cottage, which was still busy at 2pm, and then visited a few of the town’s shops.
+Bluffton is a very artsy town, packed with knick-knack stores and local painters.
+After finishing shopping, we went to the Oyster Factory and checked out the Church of the Cross, an impressive wooden structure which dates from 1857.

-There are actually two side to Bluffton, and the one most people know is the “new city”, built up and around the highway.
-We were told that some people who live in that part of Bluffton don’t even know about the old town.
-That’s shocking, because the old Bluffton is awesome — definitely worth a trip from Savannah.
+There are actually two sides to Bluffton, and the one in which we spent the day was the old part.
+The “new city,” built up and around the highway, is where the more usual businesses can be found, and is much busier.
+Nancy said that some people who live in New Bluffton have never even been to the old town.
+That’s shocking, because this is a special little place, and definitely worth the trip from Savannah.

 January 14, 2011 at 5:49 pm